KiOSPTPython/9.modules-and-packages/README.md

 You can augment your .rst file using `Title\n====` to create titles and `.. code-block:: python` to begin highlighting Python code.
 You can see a live example [here](https://github.com/requests/requests/blob/master/README.rst) (use the `raw` button to see the code).

-Good old fashioned manual can be found here `http://docutils.sourceforge.net/rst.html`.
+Good old fashioned manual can be found [here](http://docutils.sourceforge.net/rst.html).

 >Use a title and code highlightning in your README.rst.